 main()function.
 In practice, it could happen as soon as the first external input is accepted, or right before the main loop is entered.

 The Windows sandbox is a user-mode only sandbox.
 There are no special kernel mode drivers, and the user does not need to be an administrator in order for the sandbox to operate correctly.
-The sandbox is designed for both 32-bit and 64-bit processes and has been tested on all Windows OS flavors between Windows 7 and Windows 10, both 32-bit and 64-bit.
+The sandbox is designed for both 32-bit and 64-bit processes and has been tested on all Windows OS flavors from Windows 10.

 Sandbox operates at process-level granularity.
 Anything that needs to be sandboxed needs to live on a separate process.
 The minimal sandbox configuration has two processes: one that is a privileged controller known as the broker, and one or more sandboxed processes known as the target.
 Throughout the documentation and the code these two terms are used with that precise connotation.
 The sandbox is provided as a static library that must be linked to both the broker and the target executables.